-- (a) conduct group facilitation and explain group behaviour, (b) effectively design participatory processes for different management and cultural situations, and (c) monitor and evaluate the success of participatory processes
+- Employ informed methods for the design and implementation of PRM processes.
+Specifically (a) conduct group facilitation and explain group behaviour, (b) effectively design participatory processes for different management and cultural situations, and (c) monitor and evaluate the success of participatory processes.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-Intensive course run 4-14 July 2017.
+Intensive course run 3-13 July 2018.
 Typical contact hours are from 9am-5pm (weekend and lunch-breaks excluded).
-Attendance at practical sessions is compulsory.
+Moderate levels of out of class time during and after the two weeks will be required for practical pre-reading, preparing written assessment pieces and group work.
+Attendance at practical sessions is compulsory

 Requisite and Incompatibility